 We’ve created these Z-fold leaflet examples to help inspire your own designs.

-A cross fold leaflet is folded in half, then in half again to create a cross shape in the middle.
-This leaves you with 8 sections, or pages to design – with four sections on each side.
-The finished folded flyer looks like this.
+A cross fold leaflet is folded in half then half again to create a cross shape in the middle.
+This leaves you with eight sections (or pages) to design – with four sections on each side.
+The finished folded flyer looks like the image above.

 This leaflet fold type is most commonly used for maps and guides, as it can be folded away neatly and used again and again.

 Here are a few ways you could set your cross-fold leaflet designs up.

 With eight printed pages like a cross fold, but the same shape and folding style as a C-fold, the roll fold is a real powerhouse of a folded leaflet!